Lootcakes raises $2 million to reward VIP gamers who share their data

 Slow cooking

-The company’s senior team includes Littin, former cofounding member of entertainment consultancy Cinetic Media; president Dan Laughlin; and chief technology officer David Schleupner.
+The company’s senior team includes Littin, a former cofounding member of entertainment consultancy Cinetic Media; president Dan Laughlin; and chief technology officer David Schleupner.
 The company started in 2012, but it took its time.
 Littin and Schleupner funded the effort on a low budget.

 “That allowed us to build a sustainable business ahead of funding,” Littin said.
 “As a result, we are now profitable.
 We have a bunch of momentum.
 And we can responsibly grow the business with our new funding.”

-It was cheaper for Lootcakes to start out on the web and grow its audience across multiple platforms.
+It was cheaper for Lootcakes to start out on the web and grow its audience over multiple platforms.
 Rather than require players to take pictures of their receipts or manually send them after every purchase, Lootcakes got permission to search through their inboxes to find the receipts.
 One of the byproducts of that approach was better security, as it became harder for someone to fake a purchase.

 “We want to make it as convenient as possible for users to share this data.
 But in addition to that, you know, we need to be able to validate the authenticity of the receipts,” Littin said.
 “There is potential for fraud with people taking pictures.”